 DEFINITION

-The osteopathic physician must demonstrate sufficient knowledge of the behavioral and social sciences that provide the foundation for the professionalism competency, including medical ethics, social accountability, and responsibility.
+The osteopathic physician must demonstrate sufficient knowledge and awareness of the diverse behavioral and social sciences that provide the foundation for the professionalism competency, including medical ethics and social accountability and responsibility.
+The osteopathic physician should be aware of human diversity and be appropriately responsive.

 MEASURED OUTCOMES